digsim/mtvs/README.rst

 AdNITC - Calendar to ITC script
 ==========================================================

-The `missingtvshows`_ verifies the locally available episodes for all Kodi Series
+The `missingtvshows`_ verifies the locally available episodes for all Kodi Series.
+Yes

 ----